surniaulula/wpsso/readme.txt

 		* 404 Page Title
 		* 404 Page Description
 * **Bugfixes**
-	* Fixed paging in the canonical URL for author archive pages.
+	* Fixed paging in the canonical URL for term and author archive pages.
 * **Developer Notes**
 	* None.
 * **Requires At Least**